 I received my BS in applied mathematics from Temple University in December 2015.
 In the summer of 2015, I participated in the CMMAP (now ESMEI) REU program in the Department of Atmospheric Science at Colorado State University, where I worked with Prof. Elizabeth (Libby) Barnes's group and explored the climatology of atmospheric rivers (ARs) in Alaska.
 In August 2016, I joined Libby's group at Colorado State as an MS student and received my degree in December 2018.
 My MS thesis research focused on the predictability of ARs at short- and medium-range lead times (0-14 days) using numerical weather prediction (NWP) models.
 After receiving my degree, I moved home to Pennsylvania but continued working with Libby's group as a researcher until August 2019.
 During this time, I studied the predictability of precipitation at subseasonal to seasonal (S2S) leads based on the phases of the Madden-Julian oscillation (MJO) and the quasi-biennial oscillation (QBO).
 In August 2019, I joined Dr. Colin Zarzycki's group at Penn State, where I am currently a PhD student in the Department of Meteorology and Atmospheric Science.
 My PhD research explores the influence of boundary-layer (PBL) turbulence on modeled tropical cyclones (TCs) in climate models, namely the Community Earth System Model (CESM).
 The overarching goal of this research is to improve climate model forecasts of TCs at S2S leads.

 Away from research, I love spending time outdoors running, swimming, hiking, and kayaking.
+I enjoy traveling, especially to national parks!
 As a native of southeast Pennsylvania, I am also a big Philly sports fan.

 Penn State University, PhD in Meteorology and Atmospheric Science, 2019-present